meteor/meteor/packages/spacebars/README.md

 ```

 Variables introduced this way take precedence over names of templates, global
-helpers and previously introduced variables with the same name.
+helpers, fields of the current data context and previously introduced
+variables with the same name.

 ## Custom Block Helpers